marc0l92/joplin-plugin-bytefield-svg/README.md

 This plugin allows you to create diagrams uing the syntax defined in [https://bytefield-svg.deepsymmetry.org](https://bytefield-svg.deepsymmetry.org).
 This type of diagram is usually used to describe network protocols, memory layouts, and other data structures.

+This plugin don't need an internet connection to work.

 ## Install the plugin